utep-cs-systems-courses/s24-corg-buzzy-blinky-toy-ChristianDees/project/README.md

+# Blink 'n' Press

 ## Description
-This directory contains a toy program for the MSP430 that demonstrates basic I/O using a timer, interrupts, and incorporates a buzzer and LEDs as outputs, along with one side button and four main buttons for input switches.
-This program also contains one file controlling the LED output and state transition for once the game is over, in assembly.
+Blink 'n' Press is a program for the MSP430 that transforms the microcontroller into an engaging and interactive game designed to test the user's reaction speed.

 ## How to Play

-The toy program is a game intended to entertain the player by testing their reaction speed.
-The game begins in a waiting state, during which there is a light show of the green LED starting dim and becoming brighter, while the red LED starts bright and gradually gets dimmer.
-To play the game, press the side button (P1.3).
-The game will then have a countdown, with the red LED flashing red along with synchronized buzzing until it plays a higher-pitched tone along with the green LED, indicating the game has begun.
-Once the game has started, randomly, the LEDs will either only be green, only be red, have both LEDs on, or have both LEDs off.
-As the LEDs change, a buzzer sound will occur, indicating the change in LEDs.
-The LEDs will progressively get faster, with six total levels, every three LED changes, to test the player's limit.
-The player must press the respective button to indicate which LEDs are on.
-If the player enters an incorrect answer or doesn't press any button, for example, pressing button 4 when only green is on, then the red LED will flash twice along with a buzzer sound, indicating the game is over, and it will return to the waiting state, ready to be played again.
+To begin, press the side button.
+A countdown will follow with the red LED flashing three times and the green LED flashing once, signaling the start of the game.
+The LEDs will randomly turn on/off, and players must press the corresponding button.
+Difficulty increases gradually until the final challenging level.
+Incorrect answers trigger a flash of the red LED and return to the waiting state ready to be played agin.

 Button  | Answer
 ------- | -----------
 1       | Only green LED is on